-Support will be given to the development of suitable town centre sites to provide some or all of the following identified uses:
+Proposals for the development of sites within the town centre to provide some or all of the following uses will be supported:

-- a local history museum
+- i. a local history museum

 - ii. historic archives storage

 - iii. a creative arts centre

 - iv. a tourist information centre

-Community Action A7: Museum of Local History and Creative Arts Opportunities
+Community Action A7: Museum of Local History and Creative Arts Opportunities Newmarket Town Council will: